wanghaisheng/responsive-landing-page-starter/content/blog/en/vonage-video-express-with-ruby-on-rails.md

 end
 ```

-18. Now if we refresh…..we see that our camera turns on and audio goes all weird.
-But nothing on the screen.
+Now if we refresh… we see that our camera turns on and the audio goes all weird.
+But nothing shows on the screen.
 Why?!
-Video Express is working and we are connected to a video session in opentok.
-But haven't given the video screen any room
+Video Express is working and we are connected to a video session through the Video API.
+But we haven't given the video screen any room to exist!

-* Add some css for the video screen.
-Targeting #roomContainer.
+Let's add some CSS from the Video Express boilerplate for the video screen.
+We target the #roomContainer and give it full width and full height, minus the header.
+We also add a bit of CSS to tell Video Express where to put **What is the OT_publisher?** and the screenshare when it is triggered.

   ```
   // Video Express Styles